UBCEnvision/UBCEnvision.github.io/_projects/beer.md

 Process data is incredibly difficult to analyze and predict.
 There are many unpredictable variables that can only be analyzed in a computer.
 Running machine learning algorithms to predict output variables will allow us to predict and create beer tailored to whatever the brewer desires.
 We are currently partnering with a local brewery to analyze key process variables for our machine learning algorithms.

 ## Like Brewing?
-Check out [beer.ubcchemecar.com](https://beer.ubcchemecar.com) for resources to start a project just like ours!
-If you have any questions or want to talk about beer feel free to contact Josh at brewing@ubcenvision.com
+f you have any questions or want to talk about beer feel free to contact Josh at brewing@ubcenvision.com